 firebase-admin NodeJS SDK package to send notifications via your server, add additional properties to the

 This configuration provides the best chance that your data-only message will be delivered to the device.
 You can read full descriptions on the use of the properties on the official Firebase documentation.

-Apple has very strict undisclosed polices on data only messages, and are very frequently ignored.
-For example sending too many in a certain time period will cause the device to block messages, or if CPU consumption is high they will also be blocked.
+Apple has very strict undisclosed polices on data only messages, which are very frequently ignored.
+For example, sending too many in a certain time period will cause the device to block messages, or if CPU consumption is high they will also be blocked.

 For Android, you can view Logcat logs which will give a descriptive message on why a notification was not delivered.
 On Apple platforms the "console.app" application will display "CANCELED" logs for those it chose to ignore, however doesn't provide a description as to why.